Feminism in France: May 1968 and its aftermath

 A new reform in France in 1985 abolished the stipulation that the father had the sole power to administer the children's property.

 In 1999, Florence Montreynaud launched the Chiennes de garde NGO.

 French feminist theory

 In the English-speaking world, the term "French feminism" refers to a branch of theories and philosophies by and about women that emerged in the 1970s to the 1990s.
 These ideas have run parallel to and sometimes in contradistinction to the political feminist movement in France but is often referred to as "French feminist theory," distinguished by an approach which is more philosophical and literary.
 Its writings tend to be effusive and metaphorical being less concerned with political doctrine and generally focused on theories of "the body".

-Notable representatives include Monique Wittig Hélène Cixous, Luce Irigaray, Julia Kristeva and Bracha Ettinger.

 The term includes writers who are not French, but who have worked substantially in France and the French tradition.